 Title: 10 Reasons Why Portland, Oregon is a great place to live

-- Second supporting thought (amazing Japanese food – mention that our water has the same ph as Tokyo)
+- Amazing Japanese Food (mention that our water has the same ph as Tokyo)

 Interested in seeing how this very article was outlined?
 Click Here to download the pdf.

-The conclusion is usually the easiest part of the article, but it SHOULD be included, if not for any reason other than giving the reader a reason to continue using your site, sign up for your email list, or contact you to learn more.
+The conclusion is usually the least important part of your article, but it SHOULD still be included, if not for any reason other than giving the reader a reason to continue using your site, sign up for your email list, or contact you to learn more.